KadenLovell/cs3750/README.txt

 `dotnet tool install --global dotnet-ef`

 creating the database:
+Drop the existing database if there is one.
 Delete the Migrations folder in the ./Server directory:
 `dotnet ef migrations add InitialCreate`
 `dotnet ef database update`